robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

        END

-Please note that setting the reserved tags using the keyword :name:`Set Tags` might not always be effective, they are only supported as part of the Test Suite or Test Case settings.
+Please note that setting `robot:continue-on-failure` using the keyword :name:`Set Tags` might not always be effective, it is only supported as part of the Test Suite, Test Case or User Keyword settings.
-The `robot:continue-on-failure` and `robot:continue-on-failure` are new in Robot Framework 4.1.
+The `robot:continue-on-failure` is new in Robot Framework 4.1.

 Execution continues on teardowns automatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~